slavede/ngx-paginate/README.md

 }
 ```

-And pageChange is triggered each time page is changed via component:

-Options are type of PaginatieOptions (comes with component as well):
+Options are type of PaginateOptions (comes with component as well):

 ```
 export class PaginateOptions {